szTheory/meta_presenter/README.md

 * add support by lower Ruby versions by replacing yield_self with equivalent compatible code
 * tests for ActionMailer support
+* add an optional task that generates the scaffolding for you.
+Or, you can manually create the files you want

 ## Contributing